Alicepinch/roots-cafe/README.md

 ![Ami responsive Screenshot](/docs/readme/ami-responsive.png)

-This website is built for Roots cafe, a Vegetarian and Vegan Cafe.
-The website is built to inform customers on what food the Cafe offers via the menu & gallery section.
-An about us section with some background on why this was started, and also the location for customers to find the Cafe as well as a form to get in contact/book.
+This website is built for Roots Cafe, a Vegetarian and Vegan Cafe.
+The website is built to inform users on what food the Cafe offers via the menu & gallery section.
+An about us section with some background on why this was started, and also the location for users to find the Cafe as well as a form to get in contact/book.

 ## UX

-The UX goal for this website is to ensure the website is as clear as possible for customers to get to the information that they need.
-This will be achieved by a simple website structure with 3 seperate pages with the two different User journeys as the main focus.
-These focus's will be, New customers who are looking for a new cafe to visit who stumble upon Roots Cafe and Exisiting customers who want to get in contact/see whats new and view our menu.
+The UX goal for this website is to ensure the website is as clear as possible for users to get to all the information that they need.
+This will be achieved by a simple website structure with 3 separate pages with the two different User journeys as the main focus.
+These focus's will be, new customers who are looking for a new cafe to visit who stumble upon Roots Cafe and existing customers who want to get in contact/see whats new and view our menu.

 ## User Stories:

-From being both a new customer and existing customer for many Cafe's myself and also asking friends and family and doing some online research I came up with these user stories.
+From being both a new customer and existing customer for many Cafe's myself, asking friends and family and doing some online research I came up with these user stories.

 #### New customer:

-- As a new customer I would want to learn about Roots.
+- As a new customer I would want to learn about Roots Cafe.
 - As a new customer I would like to know the opening times of the cafe.
 - As a new customer I would like to know where the cafe is located and how to get there.
 - As a new customer I would like to be able to get in contact with the cafe if I had any questions.